kyaso/Zettlr/README.md

 ## Highlights

-Here are some of the highlighted customizations (more details on them can be found below):
+Here are some customizations I want to highlight (more details on them can be found in the next section):

 - Backlinks / Unlinked mentions
+- Outbound links
-- Fuzzysearch for link autocompletes and file filter
+- Fuzzysearch for file filter
 - Search index for insanely fast full-text search
-- Support any kind of Wikilink (not just files) in autocomplete
 - Favorite files keyboard shortcuts
-- Link tooltips optimized for keyboardless navigation
+- Link tooltips optimized for keyboardless navigation between notes
+  - Tooltips also shown for tags
+- Block references
+  - Poor man's style, see below

 ## Detailed Documentation

-In the following, every customization so far is listed, as well as the related versions where the feature was touched.
-The versioning follows this schema: `<Zettlr-base>+custom.<custom-ver>`.

-* Switch between **current and previous tab** using `Ctrl+Tab`
-* **Mouse forward/backwards** buttons for next/previous files
-    - _relevant versions: custom.25, custom.32, custom.35_
-* Patches for the **Vim mode** of CodeMirror:
-    - Override `Ctrl+C` to perform regular copy (works in both Normal and Insert mode)
-    - `jk` for ESC
-    - Mapped `j` and `k` to `gj` and `gk`, respectively
-        - Useful when the line is wrapped
-    - Disabled some bindings: `Ctrl+P`, `Ctrl+N`
-    - _relevant versions: custom.3, custom.35_
+In the following, every customization so far is listed.
+Disclaimer: While I strive for thoroughness to create a useful reference for my future self, I cannot guarantee absolute completeness.

+* Custom **Vim** bindings
+  * E.g. `jk` to exit Insert mode
 * Zettelkasten link **tooltip** customizations:
     - Tooltip does not show content anymore, just title
     * Tooltip does not show any metadata (words, modified date)